 - Use a dry brush painting technique similar to what I talked about in my post on WHITEWASHING A FARMHOUSE TABLE.
 What that means is don’t wet your brush.
 Grab the gesso on the tip of your brush and drag it in the direction of the grain.

-- Have a wet rag on hand and wipe the gesso down if you’ve put too much paint on any areas or clean up any drips.
+- Have a wet drop cloth on your hand and wipe the gesso down if you’ve put too much paint on any areas or clean up any drips.
 Once you start wiping down areas you will have some gesso on the rag, so keep that in mind.
-You’ll probably want to wet the rag again and squeeze out excess water out as you continue your painting.
+You’ll probably want to wet the rag again and squeeze out excess water as you continue your painting.

 - A reader asked me if you can tint gesso and I’m updating to say YES!
-Just mix in a small amount your favorite acrylic paint and try it out.
+Just mix in a small amount of your favorite acrylic paint and try it out.
 Start with a small amount and add more gradually if you want a darker color.

 Tips and Finishing

 - This wood was pretty porous.
-I wouldn’t recommend this particular process for anything with a lacquer or heavily glossed finish.
-If chalk painting those finishes you’d probably want to sand down and use a thicker paint like the real deal.
+I wouldn’t recommend this particular process for anything with lacquer or high-gloss glazes.
+If chalk painting those finishes you’d probably want to sand down with 220-grit sandpaper and use a thicker paint like the real deal.

 Does chalk paint scratch easily?

 Just like most paints, chalk paint is going to show scratches, etc. Just make certain that you’re careful with your surroundings and know that when you choose your paint.
-Since the furniture that I painted has a more rustic look and feel, I’m not worried about scratches or dings on them because it’s really not going to show anyway.
+Since the furniture that I painted has a more rustic look and feel, I’m not worried about scratches, dings, or brush marks on them because it’s really not going to show anyway.